BanerjeeLab-repertoire/pycat-napari/README.md

      - Images as .tiff
      - Masks as .png
      - Data Frames (cell and/or puncta) as .csv
-   - Choose between "Clear Only Saved" or "Clear All" to reset PyCAT for the next analysis.
+   - Choose between `Clear Only Saved` or `Clear All` to reset PyCAT for the next analysis.

 ![PyCAT condensate segmentation](./assets/screenshots/save_and_clear_popup.png)